hsp-org/.github/README.md

 # what is this

-this is a storage bank of all work done.
+this is a storage bank of all my work.